 12. Renewal and Upselling/Cross-Selling

-Activities: Promote the possibility of extending the partnership, and reselling other services or products that might be beneficial to the client.
+Activities: Encourage the option of expanding the collaboration and offering additional services or products that could be advantageous to the customer.

 Good luck